 - 1.1.1 Medartis Holding AG incorporated as a stock corporation under the laws of Switzerland and headquartered in Basel, Switzerland.
 Medartis' principal executive offices are at Hochbergerstrasse 60E, 4057 Basel, Switzerland. - 1.1.2 Medartis Holding AG, Basel, is listed on the SIX Swiss Exchange, Zurich, Switzerland (valor number: 38'620'023, ISIN: CH0386200239, SIX: MED).
-The market capitalization as per 31 December 2019 was CHF 513.5 million.
-No other Company controlled by Medartis Holding AG is listed on a stock exchange. - 1.1.3 On 31 December 2019, Medartis Holding AG directly or indirectly held 100% of the capital and voting rights in all unlisted consolidated Group companies disclosed in Note 1.
+The market capitalization as per 31 December 2020 was CHF 547.7 million.
+No other Company controlled by Medartis Holding AG is listed on a stock exchange. - 1.1.3 Medartis Holding AG has invested in a number of companies to support its strategic ambition of becoming a global extremities and head company leading in technology and innovation.
+A list of the subsidiaries and associates of the Medartis Group as of 31 December 2020 can be found in Note 1.
 Corporate and Group information of the Financial Report section in this Annual Report.